TutorMatch22/Tutor_Match/README.md

 icacls "instance/tutors.db" /grant Everyone:F   # Windows

 Run the program now, the tutors.db should exist and have the necessary permisions.

+If there are still errors, run the program by:

+python main.py

 ## if error occurs from from werkzeug import secure_filename, FileStorage
 replace "from flask.helpers import secure_filename
 from werkzeug.datastructures import FileStorage" with "from werkzeug.utils import secure_filename